CP-STA/STAOJ/executioner/README.md

 npm test
 ```

-Which runs the testing program which tests the container scripts with different states for each langauge.
+Which runs the testing program which tests the container scripts with different
+states for each langauge.

+## Issues

+Currently, nodejs MLE testing is failing, appears to be timing out before
+registering an MLE error.

 ---